mattmunz/Reasons/README.md

   * Support for supporting arguments
   * Support for arguments against the proposition
-  * Implement the following arguments/questions "What is the Reasons project?", "Why should I be interested in the reasons project?", "Why should I contribute to the Reasons project?"
+  * Implement the following arguments/questions "What is the Reasons project?", "Why should I be interested in the reasons project?", "Why should I contribute to the Reasons project?", "should jury selection take demographics of the community into account?", and all questions from design mockup.
   * Search of various kinds
   * Deduplication
   * Voting/moderation